 - Disney’s Beach Club Resort Review

-As for the Morocco Pavilion, I always look forward to the time I spend there.
-The bright pops of colors in the market and the beautiful Fez House are must-see things when I visit.
+As for the Morocco Pavilion, I always look forward to spending time there.
+Between the bright pops of colors in the market and the intricate details of the Fez House, there’s much to see and do here.
 What do you love about the Morocco Pavilion?